Integrating Boxes and Masks: A Multi-Object Framework for Unified Visual Tracking and Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we propose a multi-object box-mask integrated framework for unified visual object tracking and segmentation.
 The proposed unified identification module shows strong compatibility on both box and mask initialization.
 Refining the ID embedding from boxes helps the model to capture more detailed spatial information about target objects.
-Besides, the pinpoint box predictor is proposed for accurate box prediction, considering the joint representation learning of both box and mask branches.
-The decoupled aggregation strategy realizes indirect supervision without any pinpoint annotation.
-The pinpoint head not only facilitates the target-oriented representation learning to benefit the mask branch, but also achieves higher precision than the mask branch.
+Besides, the pinpoint box predictor is proposed for accurate box prediction, considering the joint learning of both box and mask branches.
+The pinpoint head not only facilitates the target-oriented representation learning, but also enables more flexible training strategies for MITS.
 As a result, our framework achieves SOTA performance on both VOT and VOS benchmarks.

 \textbf{Acknowledgements.} This work was supported by the Fundamental Research Funds for the Central Universities~(No.~226-2023-00048, No.~226-2023-00051).

 { }